 The Japanese word for any kind of alcohol is o-sake, showing the importance of the drink for the culture here.
 Made from rice and deeply connected with the gods of Shinto, sake (or nihonshu) is one of the things you must try when in Japan.
 And the best way not to get overwhelmed by the different types of sake made by literally hundreds (if not thousands) of different sake breweries in Japan is by going to a sake tasting.
 Learn how sake is made, experience different types of sake, and find out what your personal favourite is!

-Recently, we from What's up in Kyoto got the opportunity to have a sake tasting with Kotaro, founder of Kyoto Insider Sake Experience.
-First we headed to the Gekkeikan Sake Museum in one of the biggest sake breweries of Japan.
+Recently, we from What's up in Kyoto got the opportunity to have a (free) sake tasting with Kotaro, founder of Kyoto Insider Sake Experience.
+First we headed to the Gekkeikan Sake Museum located in one of the biggest sake breweries of Japan.
 There, we learned about sake rice and water, and how to get from those to the finished product in about 6 weeks.
 Afterwards we had a two-course sake tasting with several different types of sake.
 First, we enjoyed the sake pure, and we learned how the polishing rate affects the taste.
-Then we had the same sake paired up with different types of food, a truly eye-opening taste explosion.
+Then we had the same types of sake paired up with different kinds of food, a truly eye-opening taste explosion.

 Kotaro says: "I believe that a sake experience should be the very first thing you do on your very first trip to Japan.
-This way, you can find out early what type of sake you like, you can enjoy it throughout your visit, and even buy the right bottle to take home."
+This way, you can find out early what kind of sake you like, you can enjoy it throughout your visit, and even buy the right bottle to take home."

 WuiK Rating: We went out of this three-hour experience with our heads buzzing not only from the alcohol, but also from all the information we were given.
 This is not just a sake experience, this is a true sake master class!
 Head over to Kotaro's homepage and learn all there is to know about Japanese sake!